Superannuation (Super Guarantee) in Australia

 What is this right?

-Superannuation (super) is money your employer must pay into a retirement fund for you, on top of your wages.
-Under the Superannuation Guarantee (SG), employers must contribute at least 12% of your ordinary time earnings (since 1 July 2025) into your nominated super fund.
+Super is the Australian retirement system most other countries don't have — money your employer must pay into a retirement fund for you, on top of your wages.
+Under the Superannuation Guarantee (SG), the employer's mandatory contribution sits at 12% of your ordinary time earnings from 1 July 2025, the end of a long phased increase from 9%.

-- There is no minimum earnings threshold — all employees are entitled to SG contributions regardless of how much they earn (since 1 July 2022).
+- No minimum earnings threshold — every employee is entitled to SG contributions regardless of how little they earn (the old $450/month threshold was abolished in July 2022).

-- Super must be paid at least every quarter, by the 28th day of the month after the quarter ends.
+- Super must be paid at least quarterly, by the 28th of the month after each quarter ends.

-- If your employer doesn't pay on time, they owe the Superannuation Guarantee Charge (SGC), which includes the unpaid super plus interest and an administration fee.
+- Late or unpaid?
+The employer owes the Superannuation Guarantee Charge (SGC) — the unpaid super plus interest and an administration fee, all non-deductible.

-Your employer must also pay super for most casual, part-time, and temporary employees, including those on working visas.
+Super applies to most casual, part-time, and temporary employees, including those on working visas.
+The visa-worker carve-out that used to exist no longer does.

 When does it apply?